RonyAbecidan/Anagrams/README.md

 - Today, I will go to the supemakret because I need a copmuter for my romo
 - I am watching a moive from my cra

 ### Output : Proposition of corrections for the sentences

 Sentence : 'Today, I will go to the supemakret because I need a copmuter for my romo'

-I find errors, I think the correct answer is :
+#### I find errors, I think the correct answer is :

-'Today, I will go to the supermarket because I need a computer for my room'
+#### 'Today, I will go to the supermarket because I need a computer for my room'

 Sentence : 'I am watching a moive from my cra'

-I find errors, I think the correct answer is :
+#### I find errors, I think the correct answer is :

-'I am watching a movie from my car'
+#### 'I am watching a movie from my car'

+If there is more than one proposition of correction, we will print all the proposed words separated by a '/'